phillycowboy/Click_rails_project/spec.md

  -User can submit a comment

  Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
- - validations for User and Photo and Comment
+ - validations for User and Photo and Comment need to be built out

  Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
- - ???
+ - ???, ask what others are doing, get some help to understand this.

  X Include signup (how e.g. Devise)
 X Include login (how e.g. Devise)
 X Include logout (how e.g. Devise)

- Include third party signup/login (how e.g. Devise/OmniAuth)
+ Include third party signup/login (how e.g. Devise/OmniAuth)-- GOOGLE OMNIAUTH like in the video.
  X Include nested resource show or index (URL e.g. users/2/recipes) X Include nested resource "new" form (URL e.g. recipes/1/ingredients/new) Include form display of validation errors (form URL e.g. /recipes/new)